-By writing the ALRMVALH byte, the Alarm Pointer value, ALRMPTR<1:0> bits, decrement by one until they reach '00'.
+By writing the ALRMVALH byte, the Alarm Pointer value (the ALRMPTR<1:0> bits) decrements by one until the bits reach '00'.
 Once they reach '00', the ALRMMIN and ALRMSEC value will be accessible through ALRMVALH and ALRMVALL until the pointer value is manually changed.